ghoti143/resume/README.md

 * Porting a custom suite of applications from VB6 to ASP.NET MVC4.
 * Full stack support on legacy code written in PL/SQL, VB6 and C#.
 * In addition to my core responsibilities, I mentored an intern, led classes on design patterns, researched emerging JavaScript frameworks, and contributed to the open source AngularJS project.
-* taught training sessions on express, nodejs, design patterns
+* taught training sessions on Express, Node.js, and design patterns

 **Senior GIS Developer at Geographic Information Services, Inc.**
 July 2009 - September 2012